 Easter Eggs/ Minor Spoilers for Layers of Fear 2

-I think perhaps one of the coolest parts of this game is how much homage it pays to horror films in general.
-I’m going to list off a few of them I spotted, if I’ve missed any please feel free to add to the comment section.
+I think perhaps one of the coolest parts of Layers of Fear 2 review is how much homage it pays to horror films in general.
+I’m going to list off a few of them I spotted, if I’ve missed any please feel free to add them to the comment section.
 I’m sure there is a ton more.

 Horror Movie Easter Eggs in Layers of Fear 2

-- The references to the real life horror of Titanic is obviously there.
+- The references to the real-life horror of Titanic are obviously there.

-- There is one chapter that is basically a play-by-play identical scenes of the sins from the movie Se7en.
+- There is one chapter that is basically a play-by-play identical scene of the sins from the movie Se7en.
 This was just amazing.
 I took some screenshots and compared them!
 WOW

 - We also get treated to a tricycle and the twins from The Shining.

 - One of the easily missable achievements lets you blow up the buildings like at the end of Fight Club saying “Destroy something beautiful”.

 - One section plays very similar to the lodge and David Lynch’s Twin peaks

 - Red shower curtains with a stabbing crescendo a’la Hitchcock’s Psycho